 In the connected age, ransomware attacks can happen not just to computers at oil and gas companies, but also to IoT devices and IP cameras at other organizations.
 Taking precautionary measures against such attacks, then, becomes quite important.

-Earlier this month, a major US oil pipelines operator suffered a ransomware attack.
+Earlier this month, it was reported a Russia-based ransomware gang exploited a vulnerability in the MOVEit file transfer software, using it to steal data and extorting money out of the victims.
+This follows a series of ransomware attacks against end user entities, some of them more critical in nature, for example Colonial Pipeline that suffered a breach in 2021.
 The truth is, in the connected age, ransomware attacks can happen not just to computers at oil and gas companies, but also to IoT devices and IP cameras

 at other organizations.
 Taking precautionary measures against such attacks, then, becomes quite important.

-On May 7, American oil pipeline system Colonial Pipeline suffered a ransomware attack, which impacted computerized equipment managing the pipeline.
+Similar incidents have happened before.
+In May 2021, American oil pipeline system Colonial Pipeline suffered a ransomware attack, which impacted computerized equipment managing the pipeline.
 The company subsequently shut down its operations and paid the requested ransom.
 It was the largest cyberattack on an oil infrastructure target in the history of the United States.

 The perpetrator is said to be the criminal hacking group DarkSide.
 The attack’s ramifications were not limited to Colonial Pipeline itself but also to a wide range of end user entities, including airports in US Southeast.
 Panic buying also occurred at gas stations across the region.